gchis66/cloudy-calc/PRIVACY_POLICY.md

 ## Contact

-If you have questions or concerns about this Privacy Policy or our data practices, please contact us at [your-email@example.com].
+If you have questions or concerns about this Privacy Policy or our data practices, please contact us at gchis66@gmail.com .

-Last updated: [Current Date]
+Last updated: 5/20/2025